john-mwangi/mariadb-iceberg-pipeline/README.md

 1. **Flink CDC:** Mariadb -> Flink CDC -> Kafka -> Iceberg
 1. **Debezium CDC:** Mariadb -> Debezium -> Kafka -> Iceberg

+## Features
+1. Realtime streaming between MariaDB and Apache Iceberg - using CDC events from binlogs with no additional load/queries to the source database
+1. Auto-creation of destination tables with the correct schemas - schemas are inferred from the broker messages
+1. Schema evolution support - a change in the source table schema will automatically update the destination table schema
+1. Spark SQL support - in addition to the out-of-the-box Flink SQL querying

 ## Set up
 ### 1. Build the services
 Running this docker-compose file will download the necessary connectors and place them